 We hope to continue creating products that are the foundational chassis for every mission.
 Our business started with producing armored vehicles, and has transformed to now producing industry leading concealable armor options.
-After constantly analyzing the effectiveness of military grade body armor, we seek to constantly offer the best armor that reflects thoughtfully-designed craftsmanship.
+After constantly analyzing the effectiveness of military grade body armor, we seek to consistently offer the best armor that reflects thoughtfully-designed craftsmanship.

 Stephanie Kwolek, a chemist from DuPont is known for discovering Kevlar.
 The ballistic panels in our level IIIA products are sourced from DuPont.
 We have tested several ballistic materials and DuPont’s ballistic fibers ranked as superior.

 Originally Kevlar was applied to the field of Law Enforcement.
-Kevlar was tested by the National Institute of Justice in 1971 for law enforcement and was adopted 4 years later.
+Kevlar was tested by the National Institute of Justice (NIJ) in 1971 for law enforcement and was adopted 4 years later.
 Law enforcement would wear a Kevlar vest in conjunction with steel plates over their vitals.
 By 1980, the US Army had incorporated Kevlar into their armor system as well.

 The Army continued to evolve its ballistic protection through combining a Kevlar vest and SAPI (Small Arms Protective Inserts).
-As weaponry has changed from arrows, to bullets, to rifle rated rounds, armor has continued to adapt and overcome.
-Enough Kevlar to prevent a rifle rated round would inhibit the mobility of a soldier, thus leading to the necessity of rifle-rated plates.
+As weaponry has changed from arrows, to bullets, to rifle-rated rounds, armor has continued to adapt and overcome.
+Enough Kevlar to prevent a rifle-rated round would inhibit the mobility of a soldier, thus leading to the necessity of rifle-rated plates.

-We use a proprietary, USA-made UHMWPE material in ourSTRATIS line of plates.This material is extremely lightweight and durable.Our UHMWPE material also ensures the durability of our products.
+We use a proprietary, USA-made UHMWPE material in ourSTRATIS line of rifle-rated plates.This material is extremely lightweight and durable.Our UHMWPE material also ensures the durability of our products.
 Unfortunately ceramic plates can be brittle.
 Oftentimes once a ceramic plate is dropped, it becomes vulnerable and untrustworthy to provide protection.